moshiur25524/warehouse-management-client-public/README.md

 ## Short Description

 The Website is a store house of books.
 Every types of books can be collected from this website.
 Novel books, Science fiction books, Child Story books, Relegious books , Advanture books and a lot of books can be ovserved from this website.
 It has enough stock of books of collections.
 So, Don't waste your time to think.
-Just start right now to explore the side.
+Just start scrolling right now and explore the side.

 ### Features and Functionality of the website